dtm2451/RNAseqPlotR/README.md

 # RNAseqPlotR

 This repository is being migrated due to a major upgrade: the code is jumping from Rscript to R-package!
-I have renamed the package to DittoSeq as well and will soon be transferring all content over to my DittoSeq repository, the new future home of these funcitons.
+I have renamed the package to DittoSeq and have transferred all content over to the [DittoSeq](https://github.com/dtm2451/DittoSeq) repository.
+This repository only serves historical purposes now, and so will likely be deleted sometime in the near future.

 **A set of functions built for analysis and color blind friendly visualization of single cell and bulk RNA-sequencing data**